-A power of attorney can also apply for benefits if the principal is not able to.
-An agent in a power of attorney can file insurance claims, or appeal insurance denials, and even contract health care services like an in-home nurse, meals on wheels, assisted living, or hospice, on behalf of, and in the best interest of, the principal.
+A power of attorney can also apply for benefits if the principal cannot.
+An agent in a power of attorney can file insurance claims, appeal insurance denials, and even contract health care services like an in-home nurse, meals on Wheels, assisted living, or hospice, on behalf of and in the principal’s best interest.

-The agent would be responsible for paying the principal’s bills and help make sure that things do not go into default while the principal is incapacitated.
+The agent would be responsible for paying the principal’s bills and helping ensure that things do not default while the principal is incapacitated.

-Without a power of attorney a family may have to ask the court to appoint a guardian for the incapacitated principal.
-Appointing a guardian takes time, and it is expensive; it also puts unnecessary hardships on one’s family because the family might not know what the principal would want.
+Without a power of attorney, a family may have to ask the court to appoint a guardian for the incapacitated principal.
+Appointing a guardian takes time and is expensive; it also puts unnecessary hardships on one’s family because the family might not know what the principal would want.

-3. Are there different types of power of attorneys?
+3. Are there different types of power of attorney?

-There are different types of power of attorneys.
+There are different types of power of attorney.

 One specific type of power of attorney is a financial power of attorney.
 This type of power of attorney allows an agent to manage the business and financial affairs of the principal.
 These powers include the ability to sign checks on behalf of the principal, as well as to file tax returns and/or make or change beneficiary designations.